fizzixprof/apc-energy/README.md

-# apc-energy
+# APC-Energy
-energy lab for ap physics c
+energy lab for AP Physics C
+Use Colab to create graphs of the height of a bouncing ball